dalalkrish/Similar-Users/README.md

   - Clone this project from https://github.com/dalalkrish/Similar-Users.git and `cd` into it.

-  - Create a virtual environment using following command:
+  - Create a virtual environment using following command.
+Follow the instruction on the screen for activating and deactivating the    virtual environment.

     `conda create -n <environment-name> python=3.6`